How to Get Swedish Weather Data via API

 Try It Now

-You can test with the sandbox key immediately — no signup needed:
+You can try it with the sandbox key now.
+No signup needed.

 https://apiverket.se/v1/weather/Stockholm/forecast

-Test mode returns realistic sandbox data.
-When you're ready for live data, sign up for free and get a sk_live_ key with 200 requests per day.
+Test mode returns sandbox data with the same shape as live responses.
+When you want live SMHI data, sign up for free and use a sk_live_ key.

 View pricing plans — free tier includes 200 requests/day